GregWeil/Extract-MKV/README.md

 - Track indices start at 0 and count up, continuing through all track types without restarting
   - Core audio tracks are included when counting tracks
   - Forced subtitle tracks are only counted if forced subtitles exist
-- Video is assumed to be track 0 and always included, there is currently no way to customize how video tracks are handled
+- If video tracks are not specified, track 0 is used with all default values

 ## TODO

 - Support for DVD isos using MakeMKV's 'source title id' as the TITLEID
+- Use a more stable identifier than folder name for discs
+- Use a more stable identifier for tracks than index
 - Output subfolder support for movies with multiple cuts or special features
-- Specify chapter names in the definition
+- Specify chapter names in the definition (does anything use this?)